Music of Virginia: Hardcore punk and heavy metal

 The city of Richmond has long had one of the more active punk rock scenes on the East Coast.
-The city is perhaps best known for shock-punk-metal band GWAR, known for wild on-stage antics.
-GWAR grew out of Death Piggy, a hardcore punk band that followed in the footsteps of local scene leaders White Cross, Beex, and the Prevaricators.
-However Richmond punk became big with Avail.
-The Richmond punk scene grew, including: Inquisition, Fun Size, Knucklehed, Uphill Down, Four Walls Falling, the Social Dropouts, Ann Beretta, Sixer, River City High, BraceWar, Smoke or Fire (originally from Boston), Strike Anywhere, and many underground bands.
+The city is perhaps best known for the shock-punk-metal band Gwar, known for wild on-stage antics.
+Gwar grew out of Death Piggy, a hardcore punk band that followed in the footsteps of local scene leaders White Cross, Beex, and the Prevaricators.
+However, Richmond punk became big with Avail.
+The Richmond punk scene grew, including Inquisition, Fun Size, Knucklehed, Uphill Down, Four Walls Falling, the Social Dropouts, Ann Beretta, Sixer, River City High, BraceWar, Smoke or Fire (originally from Boston), Strike Anywhere, and many underground bands.
 Among music venues existing during the Richmond '80s, Benny's, a bar near the campus of Virginia Commonwealth University, served as an anchor for the punk scene despite its small size.

-Richmond punk is often mistakenly considered to be an offshoot of the D.C. scene, however Richmond punk bands have developed a unique sound, often influenced by country, folk, and southern rock (particularly prevalent in Avail, Sixer, and Ann Beretta, and to a lesser degree in Strike Anywhere).
-This is most likely due to the fact that Richmond, the capital of the Confederacy during most of the Civil War, is arguably the oldest and most lively punk scene in the South.
-Richmond punk has a close relationship with punk from Gainesville, Florida, particularly between Avail and the now-disbanded Hot Water Music.
+Richmond punk is often mistakenly considered to be an offshoot of the D.C. scene.
+Richmond punk bands have developed a unique sound, often influenced by country, folk, and Southern rock (particularly prevalent in Avail, Sixer, and Ann Beretta and, to a lesser degree, in Strike Anywhere).
+This is most likely because Richmond, the Confederacy's capital for most of the Civil War, is arguably the South's oldest and liveliest punk scene.
+Richmond punk has a close relationship with Gainesville, Florida, punk, particularly between Avail and the now-disbanded Hot Water Music.
 Other hardcore bands from Richmond included Unseen Force, God's Will, Graven Image, and Honor Role.

-Richmond also has an active metal scene that includes, in addition to GWAR, Lamb of God, Alabama Thunderpussy, Municipal Waste.
-The metal scene is closely related the city's punk rockers, and, like the punks, there is a Southern influence in the music of Lamb of God and particularly in Alabama Thunderpussy.
-Richmond still harbors an extremely strong hardcore scene, emerging from the shadows of the mid-1980s Four Walls Falling, Fed Up, Set Straight, Step Above, Count Me Out and Dead Serious.
-More recently a resurgence of old school hardcore punk has risen from Richmond with such bands as Direct Control, Government Warning, Wasted Time, etc. Richmond also has a small post-hardcore scene with bands such as Remaniscense, Wow, Owls! and Ultra Dolphins.
+Richmond also has an active metal scene that includes, in addition to Gwar, Lamb of God, Alabama Thunderpussy, and Municipal Waste.
+The metal scene is closely related to the city's punk rockers, and, like the punks, it has a Southern influence in Lamb of God's music, particularly in "Alabama Thunderpussy."
+Richmond still harbors an extremely strong hardcore scene, emerging from the shadows of the mid-1980s Four Walls Falling, Fed Up, Set Straight, Step Above, Count Me Out, and Dead Serious.
+More recently, a resurgence of old-school hardcore punk has emerged from Richmond, with bands such as Direct Control, Government Warning, and Wasted Time.
+Richmond also has a small post-hardcore scene with bands such as Remaniscense, Wow, Owls!, and Ultra Dolphins.

 Norfolk was known, during hardcore's heyday, for violent clashes between punks and local military personnel from the Navy base.
 Ray Barbieri (Agnostic Front, Warzone) and John Joseph McGeown (Cro-Mags) became punks while serving in Norfolk after a judge's order.

 Prompted by a 1983 article printed in Maximum Rocknroll which criticized the Virginia Beach-Norfolk metro area, formerly referred to as "Tidewater," as devoid of punk bands relative to Richmond, Jeff Clites, creator of the Tidewater-based 'zine, The Tidewater A.R.S.E., responded: